Statement of Mercedes AMG High Performance Powertrains Pursuant to the Modern Slavery Act 2015

 - HPP maintains written policies that strictly prohibit the use of slavery or human trafficking in its direct supply chain.
 These include the brochure entitled “Ethical Business – Our Shared Responsibility” in which we communicate our ethical principles and associated expectations to our supply chain.
 Our supplier code of conduct requires all suppliers to sign up to a sustainability clause which details all requirements around forced labour, slavery and human trafficking.
 This can be found on the supplier portal as follows;

 - When a supplier signs up to the sustainability clause, it receives official certification to this effect.
 By this certification the suppliers HPP interact with confirm they will adhere to the guidelines and expectations that Mercedes-Benz would expect, focusing on but not limited to “Child Labour Avoidance”, “Freely Chosen Employment”, and “Freedom of Association” in line with the Modern Slavery Act.
 This agreement is mandatory and HPP does not deal with suppliers who do not sign up to this clause.

 - HPP has a right at any time to audit suppliers for compliance against the sustainability clause.

 - HPP has a zero tolerance policy towards violations of the laws banning forced labour, slavery and human trafficking.
 Contractual agreements permit the termination of suppliers for a single violation.

 Written policies and procedures

-- Daimler’s (HPP’s parent company) Integrity Code details the rules and procedures by which we should treat fellow employees.
+- Mercedes-Benz AG’s (HPP’s parent company) Integrity Code details the rules and procedures by which we should treat fellow employees.
 This includes:

 - Transparent and fair behaviour, such as protecting human rights